Busting the Breast Augmentation Myths – The Truth

 3. MYTH – Breast Implants will feel fake after the procedure

 As mentioned above, breast implants come in different sizes and types.
 Some of the different types of implants, based on their contents, are silicone-filled breast implants or saline-filled breast implants.
-Each type has its own pros and cons especially with regards to feel.
+Each type has its own pros and cons, especially with regard to feel.
 However, it is worth noting that several strides have been made in the field of science and technology which has resulted in the development of modern breast implants.
-These breast implants are filled with materials that feel and appear similar to actual breast tissue, hence, making this statement a myth, and a quite famous one too.
+These breast implants are filled with materials that feel and appear similar to actual breast tissue, hence, making this statement a myth.

 4. MYTH – You cannot breastfeed after a breast augmentation procedure